Vivantio/apitutorials/README.md

 # Vivantio Pro / ITSM API Tutorials

 This is the home for API tutorials for Vivantio Pro / ITSM.
-We'll e expanding these tutorials over time so please do let us know what you would like to see here.
+We'll be expanding these tutorials over time so please do let us know what you would like to see here.

-We also have a complementary GitHub repo of API samples [here](https://github.com/Vivantio/apisamples) and documentation about the APIs [here](https://github.com/Vivantio/apisamples/wiki).

 ## API Collections with Postman